-Our resilience comes from the effective implementation of our business model. described on pages 12 to 21.
+Our resilience comes from the effective implementation of our business model, described above.
 Key elements of our business model relating to resilience include the Investment Manager's disciplined approach to new investment and active asset management, the defensive characteristics of our portfolio of investments, high ESG standards, our flexible funding model and efficient balance sheet, and the capability of the Investment Manager's team.